fieldfoundry/fieldfoundry.github.io/content/en/research.md

 ## Research: Downstream Processing

-We are focused on developing high-throughput methods for testing separative processes during bioprocess scale-up.
+We are focused on developing high-throughput methods for testing separation processes during bioprocess scale-up.

 ### Let's Collaborate